All API HubAll API Hub

 6. Grant permissions as needed.

-Method Three: Temporary Debugging (Development Use Only)
+Method 3: Temporary Debugging (Development Use Only)

 pnpm run build:safari

-Then enable developer mode in Safari:
+Then, enable developer mode in Safari:

 1. Open Safari > Settings > Advanced.